Comforting with a little kick of heat, this Chipotle Black Bean Soup will warm your bones!

 Bean soups are one of those comfort foods to me and when they’re a little spicy – all the better!
 This Chipotle Black Bean Soup is hearty and so flavorful.
 It’s so good as it is, but even better garnished with chunks of ripe avocado, fresh chopped cilantro, chopped red onion and of course, a squeeze of fresh lime juice.
-Serve with tortilla chips – you can even crumble some into your soup if you want to OR serve with some of my freshly baked Favorite Corn Muffins – yum!
+Serve with tortilla chips – you can even crumble some into your soup if you want to OR serve with some of my freshly baked Best Cornbread Muffins – yum!

 I cooked my own black beans for the soup, but canned black beans work just fine too.
 I think the recipe would be good with other beans like pinto or red beans also.

 The original recipe for the soup comes from Dana at Minimalist Baker but I changed a few things.
 I did make and use her recipe for Chipotle Red Salsa that you can get right here.
 The soup recipe calls for it or you can substitute a prepared chunky jarred medium salsa if you don’t care to make some yourself.

 Other than making the salsa, the soup is one of those very welcome “One Pot Meals” and very easy to make – Don’t you just love those?
 I know I do!

 The soup thickens and the flavors develop by simmering it covered for about an hour.
 If you’re not ready to eat it after that, just cool it and refrigerate until you’re ready – it’s great the next day.

 I hope you enjoy it – I know we did!

 Chipotle Black Bean Soup

 - 1 tsp chili powder